ScarletMartins/ScarletMartins/README.md

 ### Hi, there 💜

-- 👩 I'm Scarlet, 28 years old.
-A junior Brazilian web developer living in Columbus, USA.
+- 👩 I'm Scarlet, 29 years old.
+A junior Brazilian web developer living in Cincinnati, USA.
 Interested in Software Development and everything that involves technology.

 ---